rrothenberger/.dotfiles/README.md

 ## Installation

-Run 'setup. sh' - it should check for core dependencies + try to install some stuff if missing.
+Run first setup for platform and then 'setup. sh' - it should check for core dependencies + try to install some stuff if missing.
+Those are small files, just read them to understand what's happening.

+## TPM notes

+Remember to install plugins after running tmux for first time - `C-A -> I`.
+I always forget.